Thinking about joining a group travel adventure? An expert guide can help you lose the crowds without losing your mind.

 Embracing the local culture a little too hard

 In Micronesia, the local tipple is sakau – a thick, brown substance made from hibiscus root which has a sedative effect, a lot like Fijian kava.
-As a visitor I was invited to a traditional ceremony where we took it in turns to drink sakau and, in my case, to mask the fact it tasted like anti-freeze mixed with mud.
+As a visitor I was invited to a traditional ceremony where we took it in turns to drink sakau and, in my case, to mask the fact it tasted like antifreeze mixed with mud.
 The problem was that my acting was so good that my hosts felt they should keep plying me with the drink, even as my tongue stopped working.
-Eventually, one of the locals took pity on me and invited me to leave but it was only upon attempting to stand that I realised my legs no longer worked.
+Eventually, one of the locals took pity on me and invited me to leave but it was only upon attempting to stand that I realized my legs no longer worked.
 Luckily my hotel was only a five-minute crawl away, with the unmistakable sound of distant laughter as my soundtrack.

 Money for nothing

-Doing maths has never been my strong suit, but calculations while suffering from extreme jetlag is a recipe for disaster.
-After travelling around South-East Asia on a shoestring budget, I was unexpectedly stranded in Dubai by a cancelled flight and the airline put me up in a hotel I could in no way afford otherwise.
+Doing math has never been my strong suit, but calculations while suffering from extreme jetlag is a recipe for disaster.
+After traveling around South-East Asia on a shoestring budget, I was unexpectedly stranded in Dubai by a canceled flight and the airline put me up in a hotel I could in no way afford otherwise.
 Exhausted and with no grasp of the local currency, I presented the porter who had lugged my bag through the lobby with what I believed to be a reasonable tip of 50 dirhams.
 It turned out that in my bleary-eyed state I’d handed over a 500 dirham note, which converts to roughly £100.
-By the time I realised the mistake he was long gone and so was the last of my travel budget.
+By the time I realized the mistake he was long gone and so was the last of my travel budget.
 At least I did get very attentive service for the rest of my stay.